-Dr. Cristiana Ciorba, DPT, Fully Certified Stott Pilates Rehab Instructor and lead PT
+Dr. Cristiana Ciorba, DPT, Lead pt and Fully Certified Stott Pilates Rehab Instructor

 Dr. Cristiana became interested in physical therapy at a young age after basketball and volleyball injuries led to orthopedic knee surgeries and rehabilitation.
 She pursued accelerated course work to complete 7 years of post-high school education in 5 and has been practicing as a doctor of physical therapy since 2006, graduating with a Bachelor of Science Degree in Exercise Science with a Physiology emphasis and a minor in Psychology from Pacific University and receiving her Doctorate with Honors in Physical Therapy from the University of Miami Miller School of Medicine.

 Cristiana believes in holistically assessing and treating the source and driver of pain and dysfunction in order to restore wholeness to the body.
 She has extensive clinical experience using a variety of methods of rehabilitation to treat patients of all ages and abilities.
 She is fully certified as a STOTT PILATES® Rehab Instructor and in the Selective Functional Movement Assessment and has advanced training in Upledger CranioSacral Therapy, the John Barnes Method of Myofascial Release®, and the Thoracic Ring Approach™ (Linda Joy Lee).
 She believes in engaging patients as participants in their own health care via comprehensive, patient-friendly education and training.

 Cristiana was born in Romania and grew up in the Portland area.
 She loves living in and exploring Portland, as well experiencing all the Pacific Northwest has to offer, but has also traveled extensively, visiting over 20 countries (airports don't count!).
 In her spare time, she volunteers with various social justice pursuits, especially those geared toward supporting children in foster care, and enjoys quality time with friends and family.